FarronF/limerick-council-meetings/meetings/2024/09/16-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting Metropolitan District of Limerick - 15th July 2024.md

 A facility of this size and range requires significant planning and resources, both capital and

-revenue and progress must be set in the context of other local authority demands.--- 5
+revenue and progress must be set in the context of other local authority demands.
+---
+5

 Therefore, we are not in a position at this stage to have a definite timeline for delivery of